‘They want to be like her’: Coachman’s legacy lives on at her hometown school

 ALBANY, Ga.
 (WSAV) – No one has worked at Alice Coachman Elementary longer than Wilhelmina Kalip.

 “From the ground up.
-Brick and mortar”, as she likes to put it.
-The longtime secretary has 21 years of memories to look back fondly on, yet few stand the test of time quite like the moment she met the woman this school is named after.
+Brick and mortar,” as she likes to put it.
+The longtime secretary has 21 years of memories to look back fondly on, yet few stand the test of time quite like the moment she met the woman the school is named after.

-“There’s nothing you can’t do once you put your mind to it,” Kalip said, when asked what Coachman’s name stands for in the classroom.
-“When you see that happened to a litle girl who grew up in the same neighborhood as you now become famous, become an athlete, and she did what she could for the community as well.”
+“There’s nothing you can’t do once you put your mind to it,” Kalip said when asked what Coachman’s name stands for in the classroom.
+“When you see that happened to a little girl who grew up in the same neighborhood as you now become famous, become an athlete, and she did what she could for the community as well.”

 This summer, an Olympics summer, is a special one for this school in particular.
 Kalip said students run around the track with a torch to pay tribute to Coachman, they’re encouraged to play sports, and the children’s book about Coachman is displayed everywhere.